skupperproject/refdog/input/resources/site.md

 The name of a Kubernetes secret containing the signing CA used to generate a certificate from a token.
-A secret is generated if none is supplied.
+A secret is generated if none is specified.

 This issuer is used by AccessGrant and RouterAccess if a specific issuer is not set.